petrjahoda/state_service/README.md

         - this port should be of type device_port_type.name ```Digital```
     - assign true for port you want to calculates NOK pcs into ```counter_nok``` column
         - this port should be of type device_port_type.name ```Digital```

+## Developer Information
+Use software only as a [part of a system](https://github.com/petrjahoda/system) using Docker runtime.<br/>
+ Do not run under linux, windows or mac on its own.

 © 2020 Petr Jahoda